ggnight82/SE/README.md

 # Maintainers

-This project is maintained by teamWYXZ:
+This project is maintained by teamWYXZC:
 - Will
 - Yasmin
 - Xanthe
 - Zack
+- Myoung-Wan

 ## Contact Info

 For info on this project, please contact [Xanthe](mailto:xanthe@example.com).